trevorpiltch/trevorpiltch/README.md

 ## Favorites ⭐
 Movie 📺: The breakfast club <br />
-Food 🌯: Burritos
+Food 🌯: Burritos <br />
 Qoute 💭: "Life moves pretty fast.
-If you don't stop and look around once in a while, you could miss it." - Ferris Bueller
+If you don't stop and look around once in a while, you could miss it." - Ferris Bueller <br />

 ## Contact ☎
 Email: tpiltch@exeter.edu